LudwigBoess/GadJet.jl/docs/usage/sph_mapping.md

 #### Reading image information

-If you set `FILE_HEADER = 1` you can read the information of the image into a `Smac1ImageInfo` object like so:
+If you set `FILE_HEADER = 1` in the Smac parameter file you can read the information of the image header into a `Smac1ImageInfo` object like so:

 ```julia
 info = read_smac1_binary_info(filename)